 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Johnson Matthey reported total carbon emissions of approximately 419,386,000 kg CO2e, which includes 215,429,000 kg CO2e from Scope 1, 130,386,000 kg CO2e from Scope 2, and 2,955,579,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2040.
-For the near term, Johnson Matthey has committed to reducing absolute Scope 1 and 2 GHG emissions by 44% by FY2030 from a FY2020 baseline.
+In 2023, Johnson Matthey, headquartered in Great Britain, reported total greenhouse gas emissions of approximately 419,386,000 kg CO2e, comprising 215,429,000 kg CO2e from Scope 1 and 130,386,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by FY2040.
+For the near term, Johnson Matthey has committed to reducing absolute Scope 1 and 2 emissions by 44% by FY2030 from a FY2020 baseline.
 Additionally, it aims to cut Scope 3 emissions from purchased goods and services by 42% within the same timeframe.
-Long-term, the company targets a 90% reduction in absolute emissions across all scopes by FY2040, also based on the FY2020 baseline.
-These commitments align with industry standards and reflect Johnson Matthey's dedication to sustainability and climate action, positioning the company as a leader in the chemicals sector in the UK.
+Long-term targets include a significant reduction of 90% in absolute emissions across all scopes by FY2040, demonstrating a strong commitment to sustainability and climate action.
+These targets align with the Science Based Targets initiative (SBTi) and are consistent with efforts to limit global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents